 with M/WBEs.
 We achieved this goal by partnering with

 884 M/WBE companies in 2016.
 Other Billion Dollar

 Roundtable members include Procter & Gamble, Johnson

-During 2015, The Kroger Co. was honored to be selected as one of America's Top Corporations for Women's Business Enterprises (Bronze Distinction) by the Women's Business Enterprise National Council (WBENC).
-Kroger was one of 59 corporations that received this esteemed Leading Programs Distinction.
+During 2016, The Kroger Co. was honored to be selected as one of America's Top Corporations for Women's Business Enterprises (Bronze Distinction) by the Women's Business Enterprise National Council (WBENC).

 The list of Top Corporations is designed to recognize organizations who are choosing to integrate policies and programs across the corporation to enable growth and reduce barriers for women-owned businesses; increasing opportunity in new markets—both domestically and internationally; fueling innovation; and empowering communities through economic growth and jobs.

 In 2016, the United States Hispanic Chamber of Commerce

 (USHCC) once again included The Kroger Co. in its